imvansh25/imvansh25.github.io/_pages/about.md

 Currently, I am working as **RESEARCH INTERN at ROBERT BOSCH CENTRE FOR DATA SCIENCE AND ARTIFICIAL INTELLIGENCE,INDIAN INSTITUTE OF TECHNOLOGY MADRAS** under **Dr. Krishnan Balasubramanian**

-Previously worked at INDIAN INSTITUTE OF INFORMATION TECHNOLOGY, ALLAHABAD under Prof US Tiwari and Rohit Mishra.
+Previously worked at **INDIAN INSTITUTE OF INFORMATION TECHNOLOGY, ALLAHABAD** under **Prof US Tiwari and Rohit Mishra**.
 I worked on Dialogue System as a research intern in Human-Computer-Interaction department.

 Thanks for visiting.